-The bottom line: Should you stay at the Premier Inn London Heathrow Terminal 4?
+The bottom line: Is the Premier Inn London Heathrow Terminal 4 a good budget choice?

 I confess that I have a weakness for a Premier Inn hotel.
 In my experience, the chain has achieved the right balance between comfort and affordability.

 And I’m not alone in my view.
 Amongst other accolades, Premier Inn has scooped the Best Budget Hotel Brand for the eighth year running at the 2019 Business Traveller Awards.